 COMMITTEE MEETING SCHEDULE

-- Governance Committee: The governance committee meetings occur on the fourth Friday of the month at 8:30 am and are virtual for now.
+- Governance Committee: The Governance Committee meetings occur on the fourth Friday of the month at 8:30 am.

-- Finance Committee: The Finance Committee meets on the 4th Wednesday of every month at 7:30 am and are virtual for now.
+- Finance Committee: The Finance Committee meetings occur on the second Thursday of every month at 8:00 am.

-- Executive Committee: The Executive Committee meets on the second Friday of the month at 8:30 and are virtual for now.
+- Executive Committee: The Executive Committee meetings occur on the second Friday of the month at 8:30 am.

 BOARD MEETING PARTICIPATION POLICY